ideaconsult/Toxtree.js/README.md

 Each different kit, presumably needs three files: one JS, one HTML and one CSS.
 They all need to have same names, built like this: `tox<kit name>.<extension>`.
 For example for `study` kit, the three files are:`toxstudy.html`, `toxstudy.js` and `toxstudy.css`.

 There is also one, general set - fot the jToxKit as a whole.
 It has slightly different convention: `jT.<extension>`.
-The key moment here is that `toxstudy.html` for example, is used during the development of jToxStudy, referring jQuery, jQeuryUI, jtoxkit.js, etc. files.
+The key moment here is that `toxstudy.html` for example, is used during the development of jToxStudy, referring jQuery, jQueryUI, jtoxkit.js, etc. files.
 In the same time - it **_is_** the source for final, production `jtoxkit.js` file.

 ##### Script and styling files merging